kanboard/documentation/content/en/v1/user/settings.md

 ![Project Settings](/images/v1/project-settings.png)

-### Default columns for new projects
+### Default Columns for New Projects

 You can change the default column names here.
-It's useful if you always create projects with the same columns.
+This is useful if you always create projects with the same columns.

 Each column name must be separated by a comma.

-By default, Kanboard use those column names: Backlog, Ready, Work in progress and Done.
+By default, Kanboard uses these column names: Backlog, Ready, Work in Progress, and Done.

-### Default categories for new projects
+### Default Categories for New Projects

-Categories are not global to the application but attached to a project.
+Categories are not global to the application but are attached to a project.
 Each project can have different categories.

-However, if you always create the same categories for all your projects, you can define here the list of categories to create automatically.
+However, if you always create the same categories for all your projects, you can define the list of categories to create automatically here.

-### Allow only one subtask in progress at the same time for a user
+### Allow Only One Subtask in Progress at the Same Time for a User

-When this option is enabled, a user can work with only one subtask at the time.
+When this option is enabled, a user can work on only one subtask at a time.

-If another subtask have the status "in progress", the user will see this dialog box:
+If another subtask has the status "In Progress," the user will see this dialog box:

 ![Subtask User Restriction](/images/v1/subtask-user-restriction.png)

-### Trigger automatically subtask time tracking
+### Trigger Automatically Subtask Time Tracking

-- If enabled, when a subtask status is changed to "in progress", the timer will start automatically.
+- If enabled, when a subtask status is changed to "In Progress," the timer will start automatically.
 - Disable this option if you don't use time tracking.

-### Include closed tasks in the cumulative flow diagram
+### Include Closed Tasks in the Cumulative Flow Diagram

 - If enabled, closed tasks will be included in the cumulative flow diagram.
 - If disabled, only open tasks will be included.
-- This option affects the column `total` of the table `project_daily_column_stats`
+- This option affects the column `total` of the table `project_daily_column_stats`.

 Board Settings
 --------------